ADD-SP/ngx_waf/README.md

 ## Thanks

 * [uthash](https://github.com/troydhanson/uthash): This project uses some data structures from `uthash`.
+* [libinjection](https://github.com/client9/libinjection): This module uses this project to detect SQL injections.
 * [ngx_lua_waf](https://github.com/loveshell/ngx_lua_waf): Most of the default rules of this module come from this.
 * [nginx-book](https://github.com/taobao/nginx-book): Thanks for the tutorial provided by the author.
 * [nginx-development-guide](https://github.com/baishancloud/nginx-development-guide): Thanks for the tutorial provided by the author.